cambialens/lens-api-doc/README.md

 ##### Match query

 [Match query] accepts text/numbers/dates.
-The main use case for the match query is for full-text search.
+The main use case of the match query is full-text search.
 It matches each words separately.
 If you need to search whole phrase use [match phrase](#match-phrase-query) query.
 > Example:
 >```json